 What is yellow tea?

-Yellow tea is actually one of the rarest types of tea and a speciality of China.
-It’s produced from the same plant responsible for white, green and black teas.
+Yellow tea is actually one of the rarest types of tea and it’s a speciality of China.
+It’s produced from the same plant that white, green and black teas are made from.

-The yellow tea is processed like green tea, but in the final phase there is a change.
-Its long, slow production gives it a mellower, sweeter and riper flavour than green tea and studies show it is rich in antioxidants.
+Yellow tea is processed like green tea, but in the final phase there is a change.
+Its long, slow production gives it a mellower, sweeter and riper flavour than green tea and studies have shown it is rich in antioxidants.

-The taste is definitely better green tea’s – it’s not bitter which is a big plus as it makes it more enjoyable to drink.
-You also don’t feel the need to make it sweet with sugar or sugar alternatives as it has slightly sweet flavour.
+The taste is definitely better than green tea’s – it’s not bitter at all which is a big plus as it makes it more enjoyable to drink.
+You also don’t feel the need to sweeten with sugar or sugar alternatives as it has slightly sweet flavour.

-And why it’s called yellow tea?
-Mainly that’s because of its bright golden infusion color (although mine turned out to be darker but that must be because I left it to brew longer than the recommended 2 minutes).
+And why is it called yellow tea?
+Mainly because of its bright golden infusion color (although mine turned out to be darker but that must be because I left it to brew longer than the recommended 2 minutes).

 Yellow colour, however, also refers to the imperial yellow worn exclusively by emperors for centuries.
 Yellow tea became “imperial tea” long time ago because of its high quality.
 But then Yellow Tea (with a capital Y) could also be a name applied to any high quality tea served at the imperial court, regardless of whether the tea was green, white or blue-green.